keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/delivery_assistant/index.md

     ```

-## Bridge
+## Approve or decline an open approval with Keptn Bridge

-* To confirm/decline an approval, open the *Environment* view, click on the stage that has a pending approval.
+* To approve/decline an approval, open the *Environment* view, click on the stage that has a pending approval.
 When there are pending approvals for a service available, the service tile is expanded automatically.
-Additionally you can filter the services, to see only services with pending approvals, by clicking on the blue icon.
+Additionally you can filter the services to see only services with pending approvals by clicking on the blue icon.

 * By clicking on the green checkmark, the deployment will be approved.
 You can also decline by clicking on the red abort button.